-If your sink is smelling like rotten eggs or spoiled food something may have been unintentionally put into the drain, such as grease, oil, or fat.
-You can try using bio-enzyme drain cleaner, vinegar and baking soda, running ice cubes through the disposal, or putting lemon or orange slices to freshen the odor
+Something may have been unintentionally put into the drain such as grease, oil, or fat.Try using bio-enzyme drain cleaner or vinegar and baking soda to clear out the smell.
+You could also try running ice cubes through the disposal or putting slices of citrus in the disposal to freshen the odor.

 It could be caused from a sewer gas leak.
-If this is the case, check the sink trap or the drain vent.
-There could be a blockage, a leak, or there is not a drain vent at all.
-If the odor persists, Applewood recommends having a professional assess the problem more thoroughly.
+If this is the case, check the sink trap or drain vent.
+There could be a blockage or leak; you may even be lacking a drain vent all together.
+If the odor persists, we recommend having a professional assess the problem more thoroughly.

-- Run your garbage disposal often to avoid accumulation of leftover food within the drain
+- Run your garbage disposal often to avoid accumulation of leftover food within the drain.

-- Grind your food with a strong flow of cold water to avoid grease build up
+- Grind your food with a strong flow of cold water to avoid grease build up.

-- Don’t pour oil, grease, or fat into your drain as it slowly accumulates over time, causing costly repairs
+- Don’t pour oil, grease, or fat into your drain as it slowly accumulates over time, causing costly repairs.